 Graduate Performance Expectations: Click this link for a comprehensive listing of skills that graduates of the WCC PTA Program will have upon graduation.

-The Physical Therapist Assistant Program at Wytheville Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
+Program Quick Facts: The Physical Therapist Assistant Program at Wytheville Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call (276) 223 - 4721 or email email@example.com.

 In the interest of public disclosure, the Wytheville Community College Physical Therapist Assistant Program provides data regarding the combined performance of its graduates from the most recent TWO years.
-This data for the classes graduating in 2013 and 2014 are as follows:
+The data for the classes graduating in 2018 and 2019 are as follows:

-- Graduation rate: (Number of students completing the program within 3 years of beginning PTA program courses):
+- Graduation Rate: (Number of students completing the program within 3 years of beginning PTA program courses using CAPTE Benchmark Criteria):